-Stainless Steel Underfloor Heating Manifolds
+Stainless Steel Manifolds

-Our range of stainless steel underfloor heating manifolds provides reliable and efficient heat distribution for modern underfloor heating systems.
 Designed to manage multiple heating circuits from a single central point, these manifolds allow precise control of water flow through each heating loop, ensuring consistent warmth across every room.

 Manufactured from high-quality corrosion-resistant stainless steel, our manifolds are built for durability and long-term performance.
 Each manifold is compatible with standard 16mm underfloor heating pipe and features integrated flow meters for accurate circuit balancing, allowing installers to easily adjust the flow rate through each loop.